Optimizing Network Operations Centers With Automation

 March 1, 2019

 For enterprise networks, NOC teams can face more than 10,000 network incidents per month in varying scale.
 Handling this volume, even with a large team, is nearly impossible.
 To optimize the effectiveness of a NOC, automation can help organizations achieve end-to-end visibility, faster diagnoses, and streamlined collaboration.

 Monitoring and troubleshooting an enterprise network requires visibility into the infrastructure and design of the network.
 When there’s a problem, engineers receiving a ticket often spend a lot of time tracing the path of the problem area.
 Even organizations who are diligent about documenting their network struggle with this because it is not possible to document all path combinations.

-Since a diagram doesn’t exist for each traffic flow, engineers rely on traceroute and the command-line interface (CLI) to understand traffic paths.
+Since a network diagram doesn’t exist for each traffic flow, engineers rely on traceroute and the command-line interface (CLI) to understand traffic paths.
 Traceroute is very limiting as it’s a manual process—outputs are only in static text, asymmetric paths cannot be seen easily, and it does not report on layer-2 hops.
 Engineers need better visibility, and with NetBrain, only the source and destination details are needed to map any traffic flow instantly.
 Since NetBrain maps are dynamic, engineers can analyze network design, performance and changes made on that path in seconds.
 With traceroute or the CLI, this can take hours.